 }

 Message forwarding.
 A design problem that tempts us to use implementation inheritance.
 Class designers don't typically include the member variables implementing class relationships in the class symbols; instead, programmers translate the connector symbols (e.g., the UML aggregation or composition symbol) into appropriate members.
-The class diagrams include the members for clarity and to emphasize the Employee compare function.
+The class diagrams include the members for clarity and to emphasize the Employeecompare function.

-1. The Employee class has a string saving the employee's name and needs a way to compare the names of two employees.
+The Employee class has a string saving the employee's name and needs a way to compare the names of two employees.
 The string class has a compare function, which Employee objects can use.
-Building an (implementation) inheritance relationship between the classes allows Employee to inherit and directly use the string compare function.
-However, inheritance is an is-a relationship: the test phrase "an Employee is a string" doesn't sound correct.
+Building an (implementation) inheritance relationship between the classes allows Employee to inherit and directly use the stringcompare function.

 Although illustrated here with composition, we can use dependency with any relationship, even inheritance, or by itself.